Steve Jacobs Bio

 8. Managed the Technology for President Clinton’s 53rd Presidential Inauguration

 Integrated technology into the 53rd Presidential inaugural program book.

 Steve is a 1973 graduate of Ohio State University.
-Steve and wife, Pauline, have been married for 40 years.
-Pauline and Steve have two daughters, Shana and Jessica, and a granddaughter Brooke... who is Steve’s boss.
+Steve and wife, Pauline, have been married for 47 years.
+Pauline and Steve have two daughters and a granddaughter.